2009 Hudson River mid-air collision: Collision

 The light aircraft was a 6-seat Piper PA-32R-300 Cherokee Lance built in 1976 and piloted by Steven Altman with two passengers.
 Altman was given clearance from the tower at Teterboro Airport in Teterboro, New Jersey, at 11:48 a.m. to take off.
 It departed at 11:49 a.m. and was headed for Ocean City, New Jersey.

-The helicopter, a Eurocopter AS350 carrying five Italian tourists and its pilot, took off from the West 30th Street Heliport at 11:52 a.m.
+The helicopter, a Eurocopter AS350 built in 1997 carrying five Italian tourists and its pilot, took off from the West 30th Street Heliport at 11:52 a.m.
 At about the same time, Teterboro tower radioed Altman in the Piper at take-off requesting him to pick his flight path towards Ocean City, and indicate whether he wished to head there via the Hudson River, or take a southwest tack.
 Altman replied "Either".
 "Let me know" was the response from the tower, with Altman answering "OK, tell you what, I will take down the river."

 Altman was then instructed to contact Newark Liberty International Airport, a directive he agreed to.
 However, he did not contact the tower at Newark.
 It later transpired that, in acknowledging the instruction to contact Newark, Altman had read back the wrong frequency (127.8 MHz instead of 127.85), an error that the controller did not correct.
 Soon after, a controller at Newark who was concerned about aircraft in the Piper's path contacted the Teterboro controller and asked him to attempt to re-establish contact.
 All attempts to contact Altman and change his aircraft's heading were unsuccessful.
 After the failure to contact Altman, a radar alert about a possible collision occurred in both the Newark and Teterboro towers.
 However, the two controllers did not remember seeing or hearing this alert.